Watch

 New York rockers The Wrens and British psychedelic pioneer Kevin

 Ayers.
-"The new album features eight brand new recordings.
+"The album features eight brand new recordings.

 A Deluxe Edition of XSCAPE will include a selection of the recordings